alexcory1/FrequentFlyers/README.md

 # Frequent Flyers

-This project is to create a data dashboard that provides insights about flight prices and routes.
+This repository supports the development of a data dashboard for analyzing flight trends.
+The project will leverage data science techniques to provide insights about flight pricing and routes.
+By integrating various data sources, it aims to enhance decision making for travelers through interactive visuals and predictivev analytics.

 ## Team Members